Thurstag/survaillant-ais/README.md

 - Moved (the decision represents a valid movement)
 - Game over (the decision leads to a game over)
 - Kill (the decision will kill a monster)
+- Item missing (the decision tries to use an unavailable item)

 We have defined 4 policies: the bandit, neutral, score-based, and doom slayer.

 ### Bandit

-Bandit is a policy that penalized a game over (`-5`) and bad movements (`-1`) but the game isn't considered as done in case of bad movement unlike game over.
+Bandit is a policy that penalized a game over (`-5`) and bad movements/item miss (`-1`) but the game isn't considered as done in these cases unlike game over.
 If the AI moves or kills a monster, we reward it with `+1`.
 Its identifier is `bandit` in script arguments.

 ### Neutral

 Neutral is a policy that uses the same rules as the real game.
-It penalizes a game over and bad movements with `-5` and in both cases, the game is done.
+It penalizes a game over, item miss, and bad movements with `-5` and in all cases, the game is done.
 If the AI moves or kills a monster, we reward it with `+1`.
 Its identifier is `neutral` in script arguments.

 ### Score-based